AcceDe-Web/tablist/README.md

 ### CSS

-At least a css selector for panels to be hidden when not selected:
+At least a <abbr title="Cascading Style Sheets">CSS</abbr> selector for panels to be hidden when not selected:

 ```css
 [role=tabpanel][aria-hidden=true] {